astuto/astuto-docs/docs/oauth/oauth-configuration-basics.md

 ## OAuth Configuration

-You can create a new OAuth provider from "Site Settings > Authentication > New".
+You can create a new OAuth provider from the page "Site Settings > Authentication", by clicking on the "New" button.

 You need to fill the following fields: